How to take shortcuts in Euclidean space: making a given set into a short quasi-convex set: Statement of main theorem

 Let us mention a relation to computer-science.
 For a (possibly weighted) graph $G=(V,E)$, a k-spanner is a subgraph with the same vertices, $G'=(V,E')$, in which every two vertices are at most $k$ times as far apart on $G'$ (in the graph metric) than on $G$.
 This is a useful concept in studying network optimization.
 A geometric $k-$spanner is a graph over a set of vertices $K$ in Euclidean space, such that the graph distance is bounded by $k$ times the Euclidean distance for any two points in $K$.
 See \cite{mitchell-spn-04,spanner-book} for more details on how these are useful in computer science.
 We note that the problem we are dealing with is harder than finding k-spanners.
 For a given set $K$, we are concerned with finding a `not too long' set $\tilde\Gamma$, such that $\tilde\Gamma$ is a geometric $k-$spanner for itself, not just for the set $K$, in particular we are building a network which is not too long, and in which all new nodes are also well connected.
 (Also note that in our case, we must also treat the edges as continua of nodes.)

 The Traveling Salesman Theorem is a major tool used in our proof (see Theorem \ref{thm:TST} below).
 It holds in the setting of an infinite dimensional Hilbert space.
 This is one reason why the authors believe the following. \begin{conjecture} Theorem \ref{t:main-theorem} holds with constants independent of dimension and in fact holds in the for the case where $K$ is a subset of an infinite dimensional Hilbert space. \end{conjecture} See Remark \ref{thm:wesuck} for a discussion of where our present proof breaks down in this context.
-Under some flatness assumptions we can say more.
+Under some flatness assumptions, however, we can say more.
 A set $K$ is called $\ve-$Reifenberg flat (with holes) if for any ball $B$ of radius $r$, we have that $K\cap B$ is contained inside a tube of radius $\ve r$, where $\ve>0$ is some fixed constant.

-Our proof of Theorem \ref{t:main-theorem}, coupled with the proof of Theorem \ref{thm:TST}, yields the following theorem.
+In Remark \ref{remark:reifenberg-proof} below, we indicate how our proof of Theorem \ref{t:main-theorem}, coupled with the proof of Theorem \ref{thm:TST}, yields the following theorem.
 (We, unfortunately, must appeal to the proof of Theorem \ref{thm:TST}, and not its statement.)